Epic’s New AI Assistant Is Changing End-of-Shift Charting for Nurses

 While Art is the headliner for nurses, don’t sleep on Emmie and Penny.
 These two AI tools might also lighten your load, even if indirectly.

 Emmie is the patient-facing assistant that connects with Epic’s MyChart portal.
-It helps patients interpret lab results, provides personalized health advice, and even manages appointment scheduling.
+It helps patients interpret lab results, provides personalized health advice, guides patients to complete pre-appointment documents and signatures, and even manages appointment scheduling.

 Now, let’s get real.
 How many of your inbox messages are from patients asking, “What does this lab result mean?” or “Can I reschedule my appointment?”
 If Emmie can handle even a fraction of those, that’s less time you’ll spend glued to your inbox.

 Then there’s Penny, the billing and revenue cycle assistant.
 Penny’s job is to clean up the financial side of healthcare by generating appeal letters for denied claims and improving billing accuracy.
+The AI tool can even perform autonomous coding.
 While this might sound far removed from nursing, better financial workflows can lead to improved staffing and resource allocation—which, let’s be honest, every nurse could use more of.

 What Does This Mean for Nursing Practice?